Union of South Africa: Statute of Westminster

 The Statute of Westminster passed by the British Parliament in December 1931, which repealed the Colonial Laws Validity Act and implemented the Balfour Declaration 1926, had a profound impact on the constitutional structure and status of the Union.
 The most notable effect was that the South African Parliament was released from many restrictions concerning the handling of the so-called "native question".
 However, the repeal was not sufficient to enable the South African Parliament to ignore the entrenched clauses of its constitution (the South Africa Act) which led to the coloured-vote constitutional crisis of the 1950s wherein the right of coloureds to vote in the main South African Parliament was removed and replaced with a separate, segregated, and largely powerless assembly.

 Military

-The military of the Union of South Africa was the Union Defence Force (UDF) until 1957, when it became the South African Defence Force.
+The military of the Union of South Africa was the Union Defence Force (UDF) until 1957, when it became the South African Defence Force (SADF).